 Retirement Plan Eligibility

-All employees of the University are eligible to participate in the Retirement Plan, generally starting on the first day of the first full month after the date they commence employment with the University, except the following individuals:
+All employees of the University are eligible to participate in the Retirement Plan.
+Enrollment begins after the date they commence employment with the University, except the following individuals:

-- A student, post-doctoral fellow or trainee performing services that are exempt from social security taxes;
+- A student, post-doctoral fellows or trainee performing services that are exempt from social security taxes;

 - A nonresident alien described in Section 410(b)(3)(C) of the IRC; and

 - Newly hired faculty who are not highly compensated and who are eligible to participate in the Vanderbilt University New Faculty Plan.

 The following categories of University employees are eligible to participate in the Plan by making voluntary elective deferrals after the employee commences employment with the University, but they are not eligible to receive University Matching Contributions.:

 - Employees who have not attained age twenty-one (21);